 - The FIG was updated on August 31, 2018. - If institutions qualify for, and want to take advantage of, a partial exemption under the 2018 interpretive rule, the revised FIG instructs institutions to, depending on the data point, enter "exempt" or "1111", or leave the data field blank. - Example: Paragraph 4(a)(28)-Property Value.

-Enter, in dollars, the value of the property securing the covered loan or, in the case of an application, proposed to secure the covered loan, relied on in making the credit decision.

-Example: If the property value is \$350,500, enter 350500.

-a.
-Enter "NA" if the requirement to report property value does not apply to the covered loan or application that your institution is reporting.

-Enter "Exempt" if, pursuant to the 2018 HMDA Rule, your institution is not reporting Property Value.
+Enter, in dollars, the value of the property securing the covered loan or, in the case of an application, proposed to secure the covered loan, relied on in making the credit decision. - Example: If the property value is \$350,500, enter 350500. a.
+Enter "NA" if the requirement to report property value does not apply to the covered loan or application that your institution is - apply to the covered loan or application that your institution is reporting. - Enter "Exempt" if, pursuant to the 2018 HMDA Rule, your institution is not reporting Property Value.